MichelleGri/la-boulangerie/README.md

 ### Homepage

 #### Image
 The landing page image is a photo of four cupcakes lined up horizontally.
 It aims to capture the visitors attention and encourage them to investigate further.
 The vibrant yet subtle colours on the main image, set against a light grey background colour, intend to entice the user to visit or order from the bakery.
-The fruits on the main image gives the impression of freshness and well-being.
+The fruits on the main image give the impression of freshness and well-being.

 ![Homepage Image](README-files/features/homepage-image.JPG)

 #### About Us
 Set in the middle of the page, this section aims to provide a little information about the bakery.
 It informs the user that the bakery is based in London and began operating in 1998.
 The ‘cakes and croissants’ and ‘sweet and savoury’ words have been highlighted in blue (the company logo colour) to place emphasis that the bakery is able to cater for the needs of people wanting to consume either sweet or salty baked goods.
-The bakery image on the right is a watercolour painting of the bakery from the outside.
+The image on the right is a watercolour painting of the bakery from the outside.
 This aims to give the bakery a character and sense of ‘old-fashioned’ heritage.

 ![About Us Section](README-files/features/about-us-section.JPG)